-Launched in February 2020, the Teddy Rocks Maths Essay Competition was a joint venture between Tom Rocks Maths and St Edmund Hall at the University of Oxford, which asked high-school students to explain their favourite mathematical topic in an essay aimed at a non-specialist audience.
-The hope was to give them experience in communicating complex ideas in an understandable manner and also to encourage them to engage with maths beyond the classroom.
+Launched in 2020, the Teddy Rocks Maths Essay Competition is a joint venture between Tom Rocks Maths and St Edmund Hall at the University of Oxford, which asks high-school students to explain their favourite mathematical topic in an essay aimed at a non-specialist audience.
+The hope is to give them experience in communicating complex ideas in an understandable manner and also to encourage them to engage with maths beyond the classroom.

 This is YOUR chance to write a short article about your favourite mathematical topic which could win you a prize of up to £100.
 All entries will be showcased at tomrocksmaths.com with the winners published on the St Edmund Hall website.